andrewlorien/Coding-Challenge/andrewLorien/README.md

 There are three important files, all to be run from this folder

 ## IsentiaChallenge_ec2.yml
+Sets up the environment, including all AWS components and the web server.
+Requires an ansible host, in an AWS VPC, with python+boto+ansible+awscli and default AWS credentials which allow creation of EC2 and VPC components
-Sets up the environment, including all AWS components and the web server Run it from an ansible host within a VPC like this:
+Run it from an ansible host within a VPC like this:
 `ansible-playbook IsentiaChallenge_ec2.yml --key-file "~/.aws/dev_staging.pem"`